Botender: Supporting Communities in Collaboratively Designing AI Agents through Case-Based Provocations: Botender

 \subsection{Case-Based Provocation Algorithm}

 A key aspect of Botender is its support for collaborative iteration on bot design through the use of concrete test cases.
-Drawing inspiration from the use of cases as a medium for collaborative design and deliberation in various fields (Section \ref{ch6:sec:related_work:case}), Botender’s case-based provocation algorithm is designed to generate cases that encourage user reflection and discussion about desirable bot behavior, rather than simply \textit{validating} expected outcomes.
-In the context of community bots, these provocative cases may highlight situations users may not have considered or instances where community members may disagree on how the bot should behave.
+Drawing inspiration from the use of cases as a medium for collaborative design and deliberation in various fields (Section \ref{ch6:sec:related_work:case}), Botender’s case-based provocation algorithm is designed to generate concrete interaction scenarios that spark collective reflection and discussion about desirable bot behavior, rather than simply \textit{validating} expected outcomes.
+The goal of these case-based provocations is to test the boundaries of users' intents in bot design (as expressed through LLM prompts) by (1) highlighting potentially undesired bot behavior in interaction scenarios users may not have considered; and (2) highlighting areas where there is potential for disagreement among different users.
+Based on past research, discussed in Section \ref{ch6:sec:related_work:case}, we expect such boundary-challenging provocations to be more useful in supporting prompt iteration than test cases aimed at simply validating expected behavior in expected scenarios.